CorsoSource/metatools/README.md

 For testing purposes, it's helpful to not need to constantly redefine things.
 In code examples (as already seen) these can be called upon to provide a repeatable/demonstratable input.
 Plus, they're used by the tests.

+### global

+Ever do work in one section of Ignition and wish you could exploit it in another?
+Tired of lag due to recalculating the same data over and over in different contexts?
+Use `ExtraGlobal` to cache objects for anything to reference in the JVM.
+It monitors itself and keeps track of its entries, purging (or updating) them as they time out.
+Handy if you have an event driven by a tag that you want to show in Perspective and reference in WebDev.

+> WARNING: This is clearly best used for objects that are immutable, but there's nothing stopping you from using this as a weird, thread-unsafe pipe between threads.
+Don't use it for that.
+Unless you have a really good reason or are making something really cool.

 ### logging

 Logging in Ignition comes in many flavors and scenarios.
 And yet, there are a few caveats.
 Can't use `system.util.getLogger` effectively in the script console, defining loggers and their contexts can be verbose, and getting clients to log to the gateway is occasionally super helpful.
 This logging class lets you put as little or as much effort into this as you'd like.